cosminneamtiu02/SwiftDeploy-G5K/experiments-runner/experiments-configurations/IMPLEMENTATION_INSTRUCTIONS.md

 ## Tips and troubleshooting

 - Relative FE paths resolve under the repo default locations (e.g. `experiments-runner/params/`).
+- Failed or aborted runs automatically roll back the entries they appended to `done.txt`, so you can re-run the controller without editing the params file.
 - Absolute node paths must exist after deploy; bake them into the image or ensure the preparation phase creates them.
 - Concurrency can exceed CPU cores; choose based on workload characteristics.
 - If you don’t need collection, set `experiments_collection` to `{}`.